-Southern Kaduna Killings: Senate Set up Investigative Committee - Nigeria Today
+Southern Kaduna Killings: Senate Set Up Investigative Committee - Nigeria Today

 The Red chamber also condemned the wanton destruction of lives and properties in southern Kaduna and any other parts of the country.

-contributing, deputy senate president , sen Ike Ekweremadu who thanked sen Laah for his timely motion advised the senate to set up an ad hoc committee to look into the southern kaduna killings and make recommendations as well as apportion blames.

-“That the Senate set up an ad hoc committee to look into the killings in the southern kaduna and other areas similar areas to look at the remote and immediate causes and make recommendation.”
+contributing, deputy senate president , sen Ike Ekweremadu who thanked sen Laah for his timely motion advised the senate to set up an ad-hoc committee to look into the southern kaduna killings and make recommendations as well as apportion blames.
+“That the senate set up an Ad -hoc committee to look into the killings in the southern kaduna and other areas similar areas to look at the remote and immediate causes and make recommendation”

+Senate president .
+Abubakar Bukola Saraki said the committee will report back to the senate in four weeks .

+As at the time of filling this report ,the senate president ,however did not announce the names of members of the Ad- hoc committee.

 This post was syndicated from Nigerian News from Leadership News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask